arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 __On a miss__, choose one anyways but something goes wrong, __mark experience__.

+If the rite is performed upon another body, and not the Initiate's, that other body can receive the benefits.

 ### Embodiment Rites

 The following are common embodiment rites: